rlubin/employee_crud/README.md

 ## User Input

 There is some bacis validation of user input on create and edit forms.
-You can't create or edit an employee without having a first name, last name, email of the form 'email@provider.extension' and a number larger than 0 as the salary.
+You can't create or edit an employee without having a first name, last name, email of the form email@provider.extension and a number larger than 0 as the salary.

 ## How It Looks